Authentic Lessons for 21st Century Learning

 • Lesson Slides (attached)

-• I Think, We Think, We Re-Think Graphic Organizer (attached; 1 per student)
+• I Think, We Think, We Re-Think Graphic Organizer handout (attached, one per student)

-• History Quotes Sheet (attached; 1 per student)
+• History Quotes Sheet handout (attached, one per student)

 Engage

-Display slide 5.
-Have students find an Elbow Partner and share their definitions.
-Ask partners to come to a consensus and create or modify a definition together.
-Have students write this shared definition in the "We Think" column of their graphic organizer.
+Display slide 6.
+Have students find an Elbow Partner and ask each student to share their definition with their partner.
+Once students have shared their definitions, instruct each pair to come to a consensus and create or modify a definition of history together.
+Ask students to write their shared definitions in the “We Think” column of their graphic organizers.

 Explore

-Ask students within each quote group to share what attracted them to this quote and why they chose it.
-Give groups 5–10 minutes to discuss, depending on how large the groups are, and tell them to be prepared for a whole-class share out.
+Ask students within each quote group to share with each other what attracted them to this quote and why they chose it.
+Give groups 5–10 minutes to discuss, depending on how large the groups are.
+Tell them to be prepared to share out their group answers.

-Ask members of each group to share out why they chose their particular quote.
+After students have had time to discuss, ask members of each group to share with the whole class why they chose their particular quote.

 Explain

-Display slide 7.
-Pass out copies of the History Quotes Sheet and ask students to return to their original elbow partner.
-Tell students to read through each quote on the page and put an A next to each quote that they agree with and a D next to each quote that they disagree with.
-Ask them to think about the quotes and if any of them might make the students want to change or add to their definition of history.
+Display slide 8.
+Pass out copies of the History Quotes Sheet handout and ask students to return to their original Elbow Partner.
+Tell students to read through each quote on the sheet and put an A next to each quote that they agree with and a D next to each quote that they disagree with in the “Agree/Disagree” column.
+Ask students to consider if any of the quotes inspire them to change or add to their own definitions of history.
 Circulate around the room and help partners decipher any quotes that they might not understand.

-Show the students the Merriam-Webster dictionary definition of history displayed on slide 8.
-Ask the partners to compare their definitions to the dictionary definition.
-You might tell students to think about what might be missing from either the dictionary definition or their personal definition.
-Discuss as a class by having partners compare and contrast their definitions with the dictionary definition.
+Show the students the Merriam-Webster dictionary definition of “history” displayed on slide 9.
+Ask each pair to compare their definitions to the dictionary definition.
+Ask students to consider what is missing from the dictionary definition or their personal definitions.
+Discuss as a whole class and invite partners to share out.

-Display slide 9.
-Ask partners to think about everything that has been talked about in class up to this point (original definitions, magnetic statements, the quote sheet, the dictionary definition, and all student discussion).
-Ask partners to decide upon and rewrite their final definition of history in the "We Re-Think" column of their graphic organizer.
-This final definition can be used as a formative assessment for the lesson and can be turned in.
+Display slide 10.
+Ask partners to think about everything that has been discussed in class including their original definitions, the various quotes, the dictionary definition, and all student discussion.
+Ask each pair to decide upon a final definition of “history” and record their answers in the “We Re-Think” column of their I Think, We Think, We Re-Think Graphic Organizer.

 Extend

-Display slide 10.
-Read the Santayana quote to the students: "Those who cannot remember the past are condemned to repeat it."
-Ask students to think about a historical event that stands out in their minds as something significant or important to know.
-Ask them to share the event with their partner and explain to them why every citizen should know about this event.
-After sufficient time, ask some of the partners to share out in a whole-group discussion.
+Display slide 11.
+Read the Santayana quote to the students: "Those who cannot remember the past are condemned to repeat it.”
+Ask students to think about a historical event that stands out in their minds as something important or significant.
+Ask them to share with their partner the event and why they think it's important for every citizen to know about this event.
+After students have had time to discuss, ask partners to share out their thoughts and initiate a whole class discussion.

 Evaluate